RosaliaLey/expanding-cards-component/README.md

 # Expanding Cards

-The user can expand each card and its content by placing their mouse over them.
+The user can expand each card and display its content by placing their mouse over them.
 The card will become active, and expand while the previous one will automatically close.

 ## Table of contents